 Human Development and Multicultural Group Project: (36 pts.)
 After reading section three and pages 373, 390-398, students will have enough knowledge to complete this assignment.
 Students will get in groups of 4 and create a voice over power point presentation on a chosen stage of development and the possible cultural/diversity implications of working with that population.
 You must have a minimum of 8-10 peer-reviewed references, in addition to your text.
 Students should equally divide responsibility for the presentation.
 Please use the outline below as a guide on what must be addressed in your presentation.
 Students should have a cover slide with the title of their presentation and the name of each group member.
 There should also be reference slides at the end with APA style referencing.
 Each group member will complete a grading rubric on their peers and on themselves.
 If a group member fails to share responsibility, up to 15 points can be deducted from their overall grade.
 APA references are also required in each slide of information. main concepts within human development counseling.
 Students will detail two stages of human growth and development of their choosing.
 Students will explain at least two ways they would apply human developmental information to their clinical mental health services.
 Students will address how utilizing human development assists in conceptualizing clients.
-All papers for this class are to be completed in APA 7 style, and points will be taken off for errors (See Appendix D).
+All papers for this class are to be completed in APA 7 style, and points will be taken off for errors.
 3a, 3f KPI, 3g, and 5m KPI 2a KPI, 2d, and 9.2j.
+Please turn in assignment to D2L and the Tk20 link as well.

-- 2. Discuss the main concepts associated with human development. - 3.
-Discuss one theorists' stages of human development (Erikson, Piaget, etc.) - 4.
-Why is it essential that counselors know and understand theories of development when working with clients? - 5.
-How do theories of human development assist in conceptualizing clients? - 6.
-Choose ONE stage of development to discuss in detail (industry vs. inferiority, identity vs role confusion, etc.). - 7.
-What specific developmental concerns related to this stage are important to the counseling process? - 8.
-Why is it important to understand and apply multicultural competencies to clients in the stage of development of your choosing? - 9.
-What are some multicultural/diversity concerns are related to your chosen stage of development (give examples; gender differences, certain cultures view adulthood differently, are there rituals for different cultures, struggles for immigrant children, religion/spirituality, etc.) - 10.
-How do diversity issues assist in how you conceptualize a client? - 11.
-How can counselors ensure that they are embracing differences in clients? - 12.
+- 1. Discuss the main concepts associated with human development. - 2.
+Discuss one theorist's stages of human development (Erikson, Piaget, etc.) - 3.
+Why is it essential that counselors know and understand theories of development when working with clients? - 4.
+How do theories of human development assist in conceptualizing clients? - 5.
+Choose ONE stage of development to discuss in detail (industry vs. inferiority, identity vs role confusion, etc.). - 6.
+What specific developmental concerns related to this stage are important to the counseling process? - 7.
+Why is it important to understand and apply multicultural competencies to clients in the stage of development of your choosing? - 8.
+What are some multicultural/diversity concerns related to your chosen stage of development (give examples; gender differences, certain cultures view adulthood differently, are there rituals for different cultures, struggles for immigrant children, religion/spirituality, etc.)? - 9.
+How do diversity issues assist in how you conceptualize a client? - 10.
+How can counselors ensure that they are embracing differences in clients? - 11.
 What is your personal plan to become a culturally competent counselor (each individual student should address this briefly)?